Trucking Accident Overview

 Victims who can prove the negligence of a truck driver or trucking company in a personal injury lawsuit may be entitled to compensation for their damages.
 Economic damages are the victim’s countable damages such as medical bills, property damage, and lost wages or earnings from work.
 Non-economic damages are for a victim’s pain and suffering caused by the semi truck wreck.
 This include the actual injuries such as traumatic brain injuries, amputations, spinal cord injuries, broken bones, disfigurement, and paralysis.

 Where a tractor trailer crash has caused a wrongful death, the victim’s family may pursue a claim for lost earnings they depended on from their loved one, conscious pain and suffering, loss of services/companionship, and sometimes punitive damages.

 - Fatal Trucking Accident

 After a New Mexico Truck Accident Causing Serious Injury, Call Our Albuquerque Lawyer

-Even though most personal injury law firms will claim they represent victims and their families in trucking accidents, very few have the extensive experience that the Caruso Law Offices, P.C. has in handling catastrophic truck crashes in New Mexico.
+Even though most personal injury law firms will claim they represent victims and their families in trucking accidents, very few have the extensive experience that the NM Truck Accident Attorneys has in handling catastrophic truck crashes in New Mexico.
 Our firm has placed a strong focus on representing victims of trucking crashes and we have a proven track record of success handling serious and fatal trucking crash cases against some of the largest trucking companies in the United States.
 Call us today for a FREE consultation and learn how we can help you overcome this obstacle together by dialing 505-369-1495 to schedule an appointment.